← Ecolex I

 The sub-circuits represent logical functions (e.g. AND,

-OR, XOR, etc.), switches and analogue power supplies.
+OR, XOR, etc.), switches and analogue power circuits.
 The circuit diagram

 plus a detailed technical description of each sub-circuit is